We believe music creation needs safer, accessible spaces where diverse communities can connect at free workshops.

 Ben Osborn is a writer, songwriter, composer and sound designer, with over ten years of professional experience as a music creator as well as a background in anti-racism campaigning.
 Coming from a poetic folk song tradition, his work also draws from electronic and classical music to create a space for personal and political stories to be told.

 Gaby D’Annunzio (she/her)

-Managing Director & Programming
+Co-Executive Director & Programming